tannewt/wa-law.org/bill/2021-22/hb/1507/1/README.md

 4. The provisions of RCW 41.56.030(12) shall not be interpreted to permit a prosecuting attorney to alter the at-will relationship established between the prosecuting attorney and his or her appointed deputies by this section for a period of time exceeding his or her term of office.
 Neither shall the provisions of RCW 41.56.030(12) require a prosecuting attorney to alter the at-will relationship established by this section.

+## Section 6
+> This section adds a new section to an existing chapter [36.27](/rcw/36_counties/36.027_prosecuting_attorney.md).
+Here is the [modified chapter](rcw/36_counties/36.027_prosecuting_attorney.md) for context.

+If the prosecuting attorney or conflict-free special deputy prosecuting attorney appointed pursuant to RCW 36.27.040 makes a determination not to file criminal charges in the case, the prosecuting attorney or conflict-free special deputy prosecuting attorney must refer the case and all investigative materials concerning the case to the independent prosecutions unit of the office of the attorney general within 30 days of the decision to not file criminal charges.
+For the purposes of this section, "deadly force" has the meaning provided in RCW 9A.16.010.

 ## Section 7
 If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.

 ## Section 8
 If specific funding for the purposes of this act, referencing this act by bill or chapter number, is not provided by June 30, 2021, in the omnibus appropriations act, this act is null and void.